Can your online teaching business be a not-for-profit?

 As a not for profit, your business has to maintain transparent records.
 Anyone can request to inspect your books and you have to make them available.

 There are plenty of resources about forming a not-for-profit available on line.
 The IRS has this helpful and well-organized PDF called, “Applying for a 501c3 Tax Exempt Status.”
 There is also this page from the IRS, which provides step by step information and this interactive questionnaire.

 Go do it!

-If you want to teach online, WizIQ has the technology that you need to get your organization started.
+WizIQ providing perfect platform to teach online and has the technology that you need to get your organization started.
 Start learning more about it, now!